Abdominoplasty (Tummy Tuck) Plastic Surgery Recovery Time | Northern Virginia

 It is important for a patient to know that they are not expected to remain immobilized during the recovery period.
-In fact, the surgeon will encourage them to get and walk around the home and perform basic day to day tasks during the first week.
+In fact, the surgeon will encourage them to get and walk around the home and perform basic day-to-day tasks during the first week.
 Maintaining a basic activity level will help reduce the risk of blood clot formation.

 However, the patient must not lift heavy weights or perform activities that involve too much bending.
-They must refrain from doing any activities that could put strain on the incision site.
+They must refrain from doing any activities that could put a strain on the incision site.
 Strenuous exercises should be avoided for at least four weeks to give sufficient time for the healing of incisions.
 Patients with sedentary jobs may go back to work after a week, while others with physically straining jobs may require at least two weeks before returning to work.